gioleon/Perfumes-database/README.md

 # Perfumes-database
-It is a database create to manage and store information about my own perfume bussines
+It is a database created to manage and store information about my own perfume bussines